MultiplicityFoundation/R.A.I.N./README.md

   <a href="README.vi.md">Vietnamese</a>
 </p>

 R.A.I.N.
-Lab is a local-first AI research product for people who want more than a single chatbot answer.
+Lab is a local-first AI research lab for people who want more than a single chatbot answer.
 It helps you test ideas, compare viewpoints, run structured debates, and generate shareable results without sending your data off-machine by default.